gatsbyjs/gatsby/docs/tutorial/building-a-theme.md

 ### Run the site

-Making sure you're in your `/theme-test` directory, run `npm run develop` to start the site.
+Making sure you're in your `/theme-test` directory, run `gatsby develop` to start the site.

 ![The new site, running your new Gatsby theme.](./images/building-a-theme-running-theme.png)